ading2210/poe-api/README.md

  - `chatbot` - The codename of the chatbot.
  - `count = 25` - The number of messages to download.
  - `cursor = None` - The message ID to start at instead of the latest one.
- - `timeout = 20` - The max number of seconds in between messages until a `RuntimeError` is raised.

 ```python
 message_history = client.get_message_history("capybara", count=10)